menix-os/coreutils/README.md

-# apps
+# coreutils

-userspace applications for menix
+built-in userspace applications and utilities for menix